 REIJ Volume 4

-2018 marks the fifth edition of the industry handbook.
+2019 marks the sixth edition of the industry handbook.

 Produced in partnership with Estate Living, the handbook is distributed to ARC members at the annual estate management conference.
 Selected features from the handbook are available on the Estate Living website.